mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 The full detailed operation of FPC is documented in a series of UML Sequence Diagrams.
 Specifically:

-- The [fpc-lifecycle-v2.puml](../images/fpc/full-detail/fpc-lifecycle-v2.png) diagram describes the normal lifecycle of a chaincode in FPC, focusing in particular on those elements that change in FPC vs. regular Fabric.
+- The [fpc-lifecycle-v2](../images/fpc/full-detail/fpc-lifecycle-v2.png) diagram describes the normal lifecycle of a chaincode in FPC, focusing in particular on those elements that change in FPC vs. regular Fabric.
-- The [fpc-registration.puml](../images/fpc/full-detail/fpc-registration.png) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered in the FPC Registry, including the Remote Attestation process.
+- The [fpc-registration](../images/fpc/full-detail/fpc-registration.png) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered in the FPC Registry, including the Remote Attestation process.
-- The [fpc-key-dist.puml](../images/fpc/full-detail/fpc-key-dist.png) diagram describes the process by which chaincode-unique cryptographic keys are created and distributed among enclaves running identical chaincodes.
+- The [fpc-key-dist](../images/fpc/full-detail/fpc-key-dist.png) diagram describes the process by which chaincode-unique cryptographic keys are created and distributed among enclaves running identical chaincodes.
 Note that in the current version of FPC, key generation is performed, but the key distribution protocol has not yet been implemented.
-- The [fpc-cc-invocation.puml](../images/fpc/full-detail/fpc-cc-invocation.png) diagram illustrates the invocation process at the beginning of the chaincode lifecycle in detail, focusing on the cryptographic operations between the Client and Peer leading up to submission of a transaction for Ordering.
+- The [fpc-cc-invocation](../images/fpc/full-detail/fpc-cc-invocation.png) diagram illustrates the invocation process at the beginning of the chaincode lifecycle in detail, focusing on the cryptographic operations between the Client and Peer leading up to submission of a transaction for Ordering.
-- The [fpc-cc-execution.puml](../images/fpc/full-detail/fpc-cc-execution.png) diagram provides further detail of the execution phase of an FPC chaincode, focusing in particular on the `getState` and `putState` interactions with the Ledger and verification of state with the Ledger Enclave.
+- The [fpc-cc-execution](../images/fpc/full-detail/fpc-cc-execution.png) diagram provides further detail of the execution phase of an FPC chaincode, focusing in particular on the `getState` and `putState` interactions with the Ledger and verification of state with the Ledger Enclave.
-- The [fpc-validation.puml](../images/fpc/full-detail/fpc-validation.png) diagram describes the FPC-specific process of validation and revalidation using the Ledger Enclave.
+- The [fpc-validation](../images/fpc/full-detail/fpc-validation.png) diagram describes the FPC-specific process of validation and revalidation using the Ledger Enclave.
-- The [fpc-components.puml](../images/fpc/full-detail/fpc-components.png) diagram shows the important data structures of FPC components and messages exchanged between components.
+- The [fpc-components](../images/fpc/full-detail/fpc-components.png) diagram shows the important data structures of FPC components and messages exchanged between components.

+Note: The source of the UML Sequence Diagrams are also available on the [FPC Github repository](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/docs/design/fabric-v2%2B).

 ## Explanation of Trust Architecture